The Race to Replace the Petrodollar

 If neither wins outright

 This is the most likely scenario.
-Two systems running in parallel, each dominating its own bloc.
-That fragmentation is itself a loss for the dollar.
+Two systems run in parallel, each dominating its own bloc.
+That fragmentation is itself a loss for dollar dominance.
 A monopoly on financial infrastructure is becoming a duopoly.
-Duopolies are less powerful than monopolies.
 American leverage declines even without a decisive Chinese victory.
 Your borrowing costs rise either way.
 The question is by how much and over how long.

 What You Can Do

-Federal agencies have until July 18, 2026, to complete most required rulemakings under the GENIUS Act, with full implementation taking effect January 18, 2027.
-The rules being written right now determine how stablecoins are issued, who supervises them, and what compliance architecture gets embedded into American consumer payments.
-The Treasury’s comment period on the principles governing state-level stablecoin regimes closed June 2, 2026.
+Watch for the OCC’s finalization of GENIUS Act implementation rules.
+Federal agencies had until July 18, 2026, to complete most required rulemakings under the Act, with full implementation taking effect January 18, 2027.
+The rules currently being written determine which compliance architecture is embedded in American consumer payments.
+The Treasury’s comment period on state-level stablecoin regimes closed June 2, 2026.
 Most people did not know it was open.
-The next opportunity to comment will come when the OCC finalizes its implementation rules.
+The next opportunity to comment will come when the OCC finalizes its rules.
 Watch for it.
+Comment when it does.

-This article is part of the research behind Coercive Capitalism, a forthcoming book on the economic infrastructure being built to control who participates in modern life.
-If you want to be notified when the book is ready, subscribe below
+This article is part of the research behind Aware Trade: The Rise of Coercive Capitalism, a forthcoming book on programmable money, artificial intelligence, and the fight for a human future.
+If you want to be notified when the book is ready, subscribe below.

 Sources